svarlet/terrascope_case_study/README.md

 2. The AI Matcher service doesn't belong to Terrascope.
 Terrascope does not define its roadmap.
 Terrascope cannot invest in improving this service scalability or performance.
 3. The AI Matcher service can be consumed via a secure HTTP API.
 This API has back-pressure mechanisms built in such as rate-limiting and throttling.
 3. Among the reported activities, some reoccur periodically.
 For example, a Singapore-based supermarket's electricity bill remains comparable on two consecutive months.
-4. Customers can import their activities via a CSV file.
+4. Accountants can import their activities as a CSV file.

 ## Key workflows

 ### File processing workflow

 When an accountant uploads a file, the system begins by creating a record in the database to track that upload.
-At the same time, it issues a pre-signed URL, allowing the file to be uploaded securely and directly to an S3 bucket without passing through our servers.
+At the same time, it issues a pre-signed URL (AWS S3 feature), allowing the file to be uploaded securely and directly to an S3 bucket directly from the browser.

-Once the upload completes, the system detects the file’s presence and updates its status accordingly.
-A background process then takes over to parse the file and ingest the business activity data it contains.
+Once the upload completes, the system detects the file’s presence based on S3 notifications and updates its status accordingly in the database.
+A background process then takes over to parse the file and ingest its business activity data.

 If every row in the file is valid, the data is ingested successfully, and the upload is marked as parsed.
-But if even a single row contains an error—such as an unrecognized unit or malformed value—the entire file is rejected.
+But if any row contains an error, such as an unrecognized unit or malformed value, the entire file is rejected.
 No data is ingested, and the system records the reason for failure.

 This all-or-nothing approach is intentional.
-While it may seem strict, it is actually more convenient for the accountant: partial ingestion would mean they’d have to manually split, clean, and resubmit parts of the file.
+While it may seem strict, it is more convenient for the accountant: partial ingestion would mean they’d have to manually split, clean, and resubmit parts of the file.
 By clearly rejecting problematic files as a whole, we enable faster correction and clearer accountability, without the risk of silently skipping or partially processing important data.

 This workflow ensures clean, reliable data while keeping the user experience straightforward and predictable.